michaelbeaumont/awesome-leader/README.md

 This module lets you string together key combinations in awesome triggered by pressing a leader key.
 It should roughly emulate vim's behavior here.
 Count arguments before combinations are also supported.

-Note: This version needs the latest awesome-git and https://github.com/awesomeWM/awesome/pull/2443
+Note: This version needs the latest awesome-git

 ## Instructions